Caves on the Algarve in Portugal

 Berardo Museum of Modern and Contemporary Art

-Located close to the Jeronimos Monastery, this new museum was touted as the most visited museum in Portugal, according to The Art Newspaper in 2019.
+Located close to the Jeronimos Monastery, this new museum was touted as the most visited museum in Portugal, according to The Art Newspaper.

-The museum presents the most significant artistic movements from the 20th century to the present day.
+The Berardo Museum presents the most significant artistic movements from the 20th century to the present day.
 Artists include Picasso, Duchamp, Mondrian, Miró, Ernst, and Bacon.
-The Berardo sounds right up my artsy alley, but alas, I haven’t yet visited, so let me know what it’s like!

 Two Iconic Monuments